 To set up your deployment so that end users can connect removable devices, such as USB flash drives, cameras, and headsets, you must install certain components on both the remote desktop or RDS host and the client device, and you must verify that the global setting for USB devices is enabled in Horizon Administrator.

 This checklist includes both required and optional tasks for setting up USB redirection in your enterprise.

-The USB redirection feature is available only on some types of clients, such as Windows, Mac, and partner-supplied Linux clients.
-To find out whether this feature is supported on a particular type of client, see the feature support matrix included in the "Using VMware Horizon Client" document for the specific type of client device.
-Go to https://www.vmware.com/support/viewclients/doc/viewclients_pubs.html.
+The USB redirection feature is available only on some types of clients.
+To find out whether this feature is supported on a particular type of client, see the feature support matrix included in the installation and setup document for the specific type of client device.

 - When you run the Horizon Agent installation wizard on the remote desktop source or RDS host, be sure to include the USB Redirection component.